*This post may contain affiliate links and we may earn a small commission if you click on them.

 You can take a regular PDF pattern file that is A4 or letter-sized and convert it to projector file format!
 It also allows you to add margins, delete layers, change line color and thickness.
 You can also run a file through PDF stitcher to “unlock” it to use in Inkscape or Affinity Designer.
 For information on how to download and use the program, make sure to head over to our PDF Stitcher tutorial!

-Inkscape allows you to do many of the same things in Affinity Designer, but one major difference is its inability to export layers.
-If you want to preserve layers, you will need to purchase Affinity Designer.
 To see the full differences between the two programs, check out this article on Inkscape Vs. Affinity Designer!

 There is also a Facebook group dedicated to using Affinity Designer for Sewing.
 You can also check out the Projector Sewing YouTube channel for many videos using Affinity designer to make pattern adjustments!

-Drivers for your Projector
+(optional) Drivers for your Projector

 Mini projectors and newer projectors do not need anything else installed on your computer.
 However, some older model projectors may require a driver.